-As a property owner in Broward County, it’s useful to learn about the security deposit laws in Florida.
-Understanding your rights regarding the security deposit will ensure you proceed legally.
+As a landlord in Broward County, it’s useful to learn about the security deposit laws in the state.
+Understanding your rights regarding security deposits will ensure you proceed legally.

 A security deposit can cover the following:

-- Utility bills: If a tenant moved out of the property and, for any reason, left with unpaid bills, the security deposit can be used to cover these payments.
+- Utility bills: If a tenant moved out of the unit and, for any reason, left with unpaid bills, the security deposit can be used to cover these payments.

-- Cleaning charges: If the tenant left the property in a sloppy and dirty condition, you can use the security deposit to pay for cleaning services.
-This will help make your property attractive once you open it for marketing and re-leasing.
+- Cleaning charges: If the tenant left the landlord’s rental unit in a sloppy and dirty condition, you can use the security deposit to pay for cleaning services.
+This will help make your unit attractive once you open it for marketing and re-leasing.

-- Rent payments: If your tenant is struggling to meet the rent payments, the security deposit can cover this payment.
+- Rent payments: If your tenant is struggling to meet the rent payments, the security deposit the landlord collects can cover this payment.

-- Rental income: If the tenant moves out of your rental property without notice, the security deposit can help cushion the temporary financial loss.
+- Rental income: If the tenant moves out of the landlord’s rental unit without notice, the security deposit can help cushion the temporary financial loss.

-- A tenant’s property neglect and damage: If your tenant was careless in your property, a security deposit will help pay for the damage repair.
+- A tenant’s neglect and damage: If your tenant was careless in the landlord’s unit, a security deposit will help pay for the damage repair.

-In Broward County, Florida, you have control over how much security deposit you wish to collect.
+In Broward County, FL, you have control over how much security deposit you wish to collect as a landlord.
 There’s no limit.
-This means you can ask for at least one month or as much as three months’ worth of rent as your security deposit.
-However, most property owners will keep the amount within a reasonable sum to encourage tenants to rent right away.
+This means a landlord can ask for at least one month or as much as three months’ worth of rent as your security deposit.
+However, most landlords will keep the amount within a reasonable sum to encourage tenants to advance rent and stay right away.